sadick44/appointments/README.md

 Once all the steps are done successfully, you need the followings

-a.
-In the terminal type: python manage.py makemigrations
+1. In the terminal type: python manage.py makemigrations
-b. python manage.py migrate
+2. python manage.py migrate

 Then you need to execute the command that adds sellers in the database: